scrive/kitab/doc/INSTALL.md

 # 📦 Install

-### Nightly pre-releases
+## 🏗️ Supported platforms

-Pre-release binaries are available for the following platforms:
+Pre-built binaries are available for the following platforms:

 * Linux-x86_64-musl (statically linked)
 * macOS-arm64

-They are available at https://github.com/scrive/kitab/releases/tag/kitab-head

-## 🔧 Build from source

-*kitab* is made in Haskell.
-To build it from source, use [ghcup](https://www.haskell.org/ghcup/) to install the following toolchains:
-* `cabal` 3.16.1.0
-* `ghc` 9.12.2

-Run `$ cabal install exe:kitab` in order to install the executable.
+## 🌙 Nightly pre-releases

+See the latest pre-release and its binaries at at https://github.com/scrive/kitab/releases/tag/kitab-head

+## ☀️ Tagged releases

+See the latest tagged release and its binaries at https://github.com/scrive/kitab/releases/latest